Curcumin and Turmeric supplement 500 mg, 60 capsules

 Many human trials are needed before we can know with any certainty how we can best use curcumin in medicine.
 But one thing is certain: most doctors are not, at this time, aware of the potential benefits it can provide.

 Inhibitory effects of curcuminoids on passive cutaneous anaphylaxis reaction and scratching behavior in mice.

 Arch Pharm Res.
 2009; Department of Life and Nanopharmaceutical Sciences and Department of Pharmaceutical Science, Kyung Hee University, Seoul, Korea.

-We isolated its main constituents, curcumin, demethoxycurcumin and bisdemethoxycurcumin, and investigated their inhibitory effects against passive cutenous anaphylaxis PCA reaction and scratching behavior.
-These curcuminoids inhibited the PCA reaction induced by the IgE-antigen complex (IAC) and the scratching behavior induced by compound 48/80.
+We isolated its main constituents, curcumin, demethoxycurcumin and bisdemethoxycurcumin, and investigated their inhibitory effects against passive cutenous anaphylaxis reaction and scratching behavior.
+These curcuminoids inhibited the PCA reaction induced by the IgE-antigen complex and the scratching behavior induced by compound 48/80.
 These curcuminoids also inhibited degranulation, protein expression of TNF-alpha and IL-4, and transcription factor NF-kappaB activation in IAC-induced RBL-2H3 cells.
-Of these curcuminoids, curcumin exhibited the most potent inhibition, followed by demethoxycurcumin and bisdemethoxycurcumin.
+Curcumin exhibited the most potent inhibition, followed by demethoxycurcumin and bisdemethoxycurcumin.
 These findings suggest that curcuminoids can improve the symptoms of allergic diseases, such as anaphylaxis and itching.